Scrivener helps you manage characters for your fiction, and even provides a tool to suggest names for your characters.

 Character sketches don't need synopses, and if you display the Inspector - click the Inspector button in the toolbar, or press Command-Option-I (Mac) / Alt+Shift+I (Win) - the Synopsis section at the top of the Inspector shows the character's name, and says Drag Image Here.
 If you have images for your characters - such as if you're inspired by real or historic people - you can drag their photos to the synopsis section.
 Some authors like to find photos that they feel resemble their characters, such as the actors they might see playing their roles.

-You can also record notes in the Inspector if you want to add more information than what's in the character sketch.
+You can also record notes in the Inspector if you want to add more information than what's in the character sketch, effectively creating a character sheet for writers.

 If you click the Characters folder, then click the Corkboard button in the toolbar (it's the middle of the Group Mode button, indicated below), you can view all your characters in the Corkboard.
 Those with photos will display their photos; others will only display the beginning of the texts in their sketches.